Family Day (Canada): Ontario

 During the Ontario provincial election in 2007, Dalton McGuinty (Liberal Party) promised that, if re-elected premier, he would establish a provincial holiday in February.
 On October 12, 2007, the provincial government established Family Day on the third Monday in February, to be first observed on February 18, 2008.
 Its creation raised Ontario's number of statutory holidays to nine per year.
 However, this holiday does not necessarily add to the number of holidays Ontarians receive, because employers can substitute any non-statutory holidays that employees may already be receiving in lieu of this day.
 Many employers have substituted the popular Civic Holiday, which falls on the first Monday in August.
-Although the civic holiday is enjoyed by millions every year, it is not public (statutory), and workers may have to choose one holiday or the other, based on their contract, union negotiations, service requirements, etc.
+Although the Civic Holiday is enjoyed by millions every year, it is not designated as a public (statutory) holiday under the Employment Standards Act, and workers may have to choose one holiday or the other, based on their contract, union negotiations, service requirements, etc.

 British Columbia

-In British Columbia, a private member's bill to establish Family Day on the third Monday in February was introduced in the B.C.
-Legislature by Liberal MLA Bob Chisholm in 1994 but failed to pass.
-Although there were renewed calls to introduce Family Day in BC between 2007 and 2011, it was opposed by the B.C.
-Chamber of Commerce and the government of Gordon Campbell.
+In British Columbia, a private member's bill to establish Family Day on the third Monday in February was introduced in the BC Legislature by Liberal MLA Bob Chisholm in 1994 but failed to pass.
+Although there were renewed calls to introduce Family Day in BC between 2007 and 2011, it was opposed by the BC Chamber of Commerce and the government of Gordon Campbell.

-On January 10, 2011, while running for the leadership of the B.C.
-Liberal Party, Christy Clark proposed establishing a Family Day holiday on the third Monday of February.
+On January 10, 2011, while running for the leadership of the BC Liberal Party, Christy Clark proposed establishing a Family Day holiday on the third Monday of February.
 Clark subsequently became premier; the Speech from the Throne, delivered on October 3, 2011, said that BC would observe its first Family Day on February 18, 2013.

 In 2012, a two-week consultation process was held in order to determine if British Columbians preferred the holiday to fall on the second or third Monday in February.
 On May 28, 2012, it was announced that Family Day would be observed on the second Monday in February each year, starting February 11, 2013.
 As this did not coincide with Presidents Day, it also provided two consecutive long weekends for tourism, particularly at BC's many ski resorts.

 On February 9, 2018, the Government of British Columbia announced that Family Day would be moved to the 3rd Monday in February in 2019, to align their holiday with the rest of those provinces who observe it on that Monday.

 New Brunswick

 On September 5, 2010, while campaigning for re-election in New Brunswick, Premier Shawn Graham promised to establish Family Day in his province if his Liberal Party was returned to government, Graham did not win re-election.

-However, Liberals did win re-election in September 2014; subsequently, in February 2016, the Liberal Government started studying the implementation of Family Day.
+However, the Liberals returned to government in September 2014; subsequently, in February 2016, the Liberal Government started studying the implementation of Family Day.
 On April 26, 2017, Premier Brian Gallant announced that New Brunswick would become the newest province to observe Family Day, beginning on February 19, 2018.